awsdocs/amazon-rds-user-guide/doc_source/custom-concept.md

 RDS Custom monitors the DB instance and notifies you of any problems\.

-### RDS Custom DB instance creation<a name="custom-sqlserver.workflow.instance"></a>
+### Creating a DB instance for RDS Custom<a name="custom-sqlserver.workflow.instance"></a>

 You create your RDS Custom DB instance using the `create-db-instance` command\.
-The creation procedure is similar to the creation of an Amazon RDS instance\.
+The procedure is similar to creating an Amazon RDS instance\.
 However, some of the parameters are different\.
 For more information, see [Creating and connecting to a DB instance for Amazon RDS Custom for SQL Server](custom-creating-sqlserver.md)\.

 ### Database connection<a name="custom-sqlserver.workflow.db-connection"></a>